MarioGibney/bitcoin-security-research/README.md

 # Bitcoin's Long Term Security Model

-This document serves as a place for me (Mario Gibney) to organize my own research into question of Bitcoin's security model.

-It remains an open question of whether and how Bitcoin can adjust to a future where the block subsidy has become negigible.
-To my own estimation, this might be the single most important outstanding question regarding Bitcoin's long-term viability.
+It remains an open question if and how Bitcoin can adapt to a future where the block subsidy has become negigible.

+This document serves as a place for me to organize my exploration of this question.

-## Existing Research
+## Research

-All summaries are mine.
-Any feedback on improving them is welcome.

 [A Model for Bitcoin's Security and the Declining Block Subsidy](https://uncommoncore.co/wp-content/uploads/2019/10/A-model-for-Bitcoins-security-and-the-declining-block-subsidy-v1.06.pdf) - Hasu, James Prestwich, Brandon Curtis
-- My summary:
-- Highlights: